coderitter/knight-form/README.md

 On the server side you receive the object and put it into the same form as on the client.
 This is important for sanitizing the data coming from the client.
 You could also send the whole form but that way the client could send you any form which opens the door for abuse.

-If you are using a REST Api or similar than you need to have the definition on both the client and the server.
-You can achieve this by defining your form in a JSON file.
+This you will want to have the definition on both the client and the server.
+On the client for displaying and on the server for sanitizing.
+For sanitizing just put the received object into the form.
+Load the form from a JSON file for example.

 ```typescript
 var form = Form.from('path/to/form.json')